RenzoMurinaCadierno/PythonToolbox/Games (full games and tools)/Black Jack full game/README.md

 A Black Jack game created following Tim Buchalka's proposed exercise at lectures 105-112 in his 'Learn Python Programming Masterclass' course.

-An excellent experience, which taught me many things I did not know from Tkinter module, at the same time it trained my problem-solving logic.
+An excellent experience which taught me many things I did not know about the Tkinter module, while it continued training my problem-solving logic.

 Awesome course so far!
 My props to it.
 You can find it here: https://www.udemy.com/course/python-the-complete-python-developer-course/